 And what a swan song it is.
 The dramatic concrete building is three floors of fully accessible and flexible classrooms with moveable walls, a common room, library, music rooms, technology areas, an art room, a rooftop area with a private access gate for the IB students, wide verandahs that double up as social areas for the students, and an elevator core.

 “The early design decisions had a lot to do with collective space and where you congregate,” says Jonathan Castro, who has taken over from Gardner as principal architect at the firm.
 “On the lower level, which is repeated on the upper two floors, are benches outside each classroom.
 We utilise that as that’s where the kids are going to hang out and the wraparound verandah provides a lot of shading without diminishing a lot of light.
-It’s where everyone can look off at the fields.”
-All the outdoor benches were done by Beryl Brown of The Studio.
+It’s where everyone can look off at the fields.
+And collaboration was key.
+For example the verandah benches as community areas arose from a full office discussion including input from Beryl Brown who was sharing office space.”

 Because of the heavy concrete nature of the design there was a danger that, from the outside, the building might look too much like a box, so Gardner explains that “from a form point of view, we were interested in creating a frame all the way around so if you look at the sides, there’s a blade edge.
 We were trying to tie that and have that wrapped at the corner.”